nguyenphuminh/reval/tutorial.md

 		// Gets triggered when component is unmounted
 	}

-	onupdate() {
+	onremount() {
-		// Gets triggered every time the component is updated (when the state is changed) }
+		// Gets triggered when component is remounted
+	}
 ```